playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 With Payload
 : @[constraint](code/javaguide/forms/customconstraint/payload/ValidateWithDBValidator.java)

+> Don't get confused with `ValidationPayload` and `ConstraintValidatorContext`: The former class is provided by Play and is what you use in your day-to-day work when dealing with forms in Play.
+The latter class is defined by the Bean Validation specification and is used only internally in Play - with one exception: This class emerges when your write your own custom class-level constraints, where you only need to pass it on to the `reportValidationStatus` method however anyway.

 As you can see we inject the `Database` object into the constraint's constructor and use it later when calling `validate`.
 When using runtime Dependency Injection, Guice will automatically inject the `Database` object, but for compile-time Dependency Injection you need to do that by yourself:

 @[constraint-compile-timed-di](code/javaguide/forms/customconstraint/nopayload/ValidateWithDBComponents.java)